-Chick Fil A has a variety of sandwiches, and they all vary in carb counts (but not by much).
+Chick-fil-A has a variety of sandwiches, and they all vary in carb counts (but not by much).
 Pair with a side salad to round out your meal with veggies.
-Note, the carb count of the salad with depend on which dressing you choose!
+Note, the carb count of the salad will depend on which dressing you choose!

 If you are in the mood for a salad, the Southwest Salad is a delicious option!
 Pair with a Chicken Noodle Soup if desired!